agardnerIT/site/_posts/2021/2021-09-04-getting-started-with-keptn.md

 - `notify` best handled by `slack-service`
 - `report` best handled by `jira-service`

 Tooling in Keptn listens for and reacts to `sh.keptn.event.{taskname}.*` events.
 Usually the `taskname.triggered` event.
-The exactWhich events your service listens for is easily set via an environment variable when installing the service.
+The exact events your service listens for is easily set via an environment variable when installing the service.

 In the above example: